nestauk/ojd_daps_language_models/ojd_daps_language_models/pipeline/README.md

 There are a number of flows in the `train_model` directory that fine-tune large language models for a number of different tasks:

 1. 💠 Fine-tuning for domain language adaptation: `/ojobert/`
+2. 📠 Fine-tuning Sequence Classification head to binarily label sentences as `company description` or not: `/company_descriptions/`

 ## :sparkles: setting up with AWS and metaflow